CHE Navigate

 For pre-health students

-Cornell’s Health Professions Advising Center (HPAC) provides advising and information beginning with First Year Student Resources all the way to assistance with professional school applications near the end of your time at Cornell.
+Cornell’s Health Professions Advising Center (HPAC) provides advising all the way to assistance with professional school applications near the end of your time at Cornell.

-Over the summer, HPAC will hold virtual information sessions for incoming first-year and transfer students to drop in and chat with pre-health advisors, ask initial questions and meet other pre-health students.
-Visit the HPAC Events website to learn more.
+HPAC will host virtual information sessions for incoming first-year and transfer students to drop in and chat with pre-health advisors on July 13 and 15.
+Once you arrive to campus, HPAC will host a New Student Welcome Event on August 26.
+Visit the HPAC Incoming New Students website to learn more.

 For international students

-We encourage you to register for Prepare, a pre-orientation program for incoming new international undergraduates.
-This program introduces you to important resources and connects you to other international students.
+We encourage you to register for the pre-orientation program Prepare for incoming international undergraduate students.
+This program introduces you to important resources for international students and connects you to other international students.